 When donors click the Donate with Amazon button, they're redirected to pay.amazon.com to sign in, they verify the amount they want to donate, and they're redirected back to your site after completing their donation.
 This hosted donation experience is the simplest way to accept donations on your site using Amazon Pay.
 Integrations that keep the donor on your site for the entire payment experience and that enable sustained giving through automatic payments are also available.
 For those integrations, see Amazon Pay technical documentation.

-To start using Donate with Amazon, register a Login with Amazon (LwA) application.
+To start using Donate with Amazon, register a new Amazon Pay application.
 This step is needed for authenticating the donor with Amazon.